Team Genius

 Air Canada travellers have the most to gain by using the CIBC Aeroplan Visa Infinite Privilege Card, with an impressive 12 types of insurance coverage – lots of travel-related coverage – as well as a strong 2.78% average earn rate and travel perks like priority check-in.

-CIBC Aeroplan Visa Infinite Privilege Card cardholders get six free lounge visits via the Visa Airport Companion program to use at select Maple Leaf Lounges, an award-winning line of airport lounges that are owned and operated by Air Canada.
+CIBC Aeroplan Visa Infinite Privilege Card cardholders get 6 free lounge visits via the Visa Airport Companion program as well as unlimited access to select Maple Leaf Lounges, an award-winning line of airport lounges that are owned and operated by Air Canada.
 Plus, travellers get a complimentary checked bag on every Air Canada flight, priority check-in and baggage handling, and more.

 Really, this card has the same airport lounge access as its TD counterpart.
-Still, its travel insurance for seniors is more robust, with ten days of emergency medical coverage instead of four.
+Still, its travel insurance for seniors is more robust, with 10 days of emergency medical coverage instead of 4.

 award seal ×1 Award winner